Contact Us for a Free Consultation (213) 542-0979

 When you go and meet with that attorney, talk to them about some of the cases that they've had success with because that's going to give you a good idea of whether or not this is the type of attorney that you need for you or your loved one on a murder case.

-I can tell you right now, having defended murder cases for 30 years, I worked for the district attorney's office in east Los Angeles early in my career.
+I can tell you right now that, having defended murder cases for 30 years, I worked for the district attorney's office in East Los Angeles early in my career.

 I worked for a superior court judge in Burbank in the 1990s and for the State Bar's JNE commission, which was assigned to rate people as potential judges to see what the governor would do about picking them.

 If you need the best, you've come to the right place.
-Pick up the phone now and ask for a meeting with Ron Hedding.
+Call now and ask for a meeting with Ron Hedding.
 I founded the Hedding Law Firm.
-We offer a free case evaluation by phone or fill out the contact form.
+We offer a free case evaluation by phone, or you can fill out the contact form.

 About the Author